 Samaritan is proud to host the Art of Healing exhibit, featuring the work of local artists who want to provide a calming presence and healing environment for Samaritan patients, families, staff, and guests.

-We invite you to enjoy the beautiful artwork of the following artists currently on display from April 2019 to Fall 2019. [ Call for Entries ]
+We invite you to enjoy the beautiful artwork of the following artists currently on display from October 2019 to March 2020.

 If you’re interested in purchasing artwork, please reach out directly to the artist.
 A portion of all proceeds — 20% — benefit Samaritan patients and their families.

 Nancy Barch has evolved from illustration, to watercolor and finally in this last decade, mixed media.

 Nancy has garnered a number of coveted awards for work in a variety of media but has decidedly focused on of mix of acrylics, collage and image transfers.
 She’s been featured in 100 Artists of The Mid Atlantic, a book published by Amazon.com.
 Her work is in corporate collections such as Morgan Stanley, Liberty Properties, AIG, etc.

 I try to allow the viewer to relate to my art on intimate terms if they like, or just enjoy the view from afar, as would a visitor.
 Creating my art is an ongoing compulsion, a need for self expression.
 My technique of mixed media allows me to add or subtract elements on a continual basis throughout the creative process.
 I employ digital technology by use of my photos and incorporating them into my paintings.
 It allows me to connect with reality in a fleeting manner since I really like abstraction.
 Abstraction is not only non-representational, it is a distortion 0t the known, technology allows me to blur that line.

 Chris Curchin lives in Philadelphia.
 He studied animation and film at the University of the Arts.
 He co-runs an arts- based non-profit preschool in Philadelphia where he teaches music and art.
 He started painting in 1985.